kubernetes-sigs/gateway-api-inference-extension/docs/proposals/1374-multi-cluster-inference/README.md

 ### Sync Topology (Implementation-Specific)

-MCIP supports two distribution topologies.
-The API does not change between them (same export annotation + InferencePoolImport).
-Implementations pick one—or support both.
+An implementation must support at least one of the following distribution topologies.
+The API does not change between them (same export annotation and InferencePoolImport).

 1. **Hub/Spoke**
    - A hub controller has visibility into member clusters.